realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 - Have a pure domain layer that adheres to Alan Kay and Yegor Bugayenko OO styles
   - BOOP stands for "Back-to Object Oriented Programming" or "Bugayenko Object Oriented Programming"
   - Writing code that is easy to change & comprehend quickly using English prose.
-  - Back to basics approach for Java coding style in the Domain layer for Role objects.
+  - Back to original OO conceptual basics approach for Java coding style in the Domain layer for Role objects.
   - Built to have any Role object be easily separated into an independently horizontally scalable. (ie: microservice)

 - BOOP is a design pattern that is inspired by: